 Joy was cremated and her memorial service will be held in the early part of March at the South Park Cemetery in Roswell, New Mexico, next to the graves of her parents.

-To send flowers to Glenda's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Glenda Joy Northcutt, please visit our floral store.